 How can I find my mugshot?

 You can find your mugshot by requesting a copy from the law enforcement agency that booked you and took the photo.
-You can lookup mugshots published online by searching via Google image search or mugshot databases like: Mugshots.com, TheSmokingGun.com, CheckThem.com and LookWhoGotBusted.com.
+You can lookup booking photos published online by searching via Google image search or mugshot databases like: Mugshots.com, TheSmokingGun.com, CheckThem.com and LookWhoGotBusted.com.

 One of the most sacred principles in the American criminal justice system is that those accused of a crime are presumed innocent unless proven guilty beyond a reasonable doubt or they plead guilty in a court of law.
-A mugshot does not imply or prove guilt.
+A mugshot does not imply or prove guilt and is not evidence that an actual crime has been committed.
+Mugshots shown here are previously published public records.
 If you would like your mugshot removed from this page, please call (844) 325-1444.
 There is no charge for removing your mugshot.